Titans of Automation

 #16: Tom Fisher, Champion of ISA88

-Tom Fisher contributed to and was a champion of ISA88 and was World Batch Forum (WBF) chairman.
+Tom Fisher contributed to and was a champion of ISA88 and was a World Batch Forum (WBF) chairman.
 Fisher was a founder of the ISA SP88 committee, which formulated the batch manufacturing standards used worldwide.
 Fisher joined Lubrizol in 1967 as a process engineer and rose through the ranks during his long career to become Lubrizol’s operations technology manager.
 He worked previously for DuPont and NASA.
 He also was ISA’s publications VP and a member of the Process Control Safety subcommittee of the Center for Chemical Process Safety.
 He led the IEC’s SC65A Working Group for batch control.
 Fisher educated a generation of batch process engineers and wrote several books on subjects including safety interlock systems, control design, and control applications (including a major text on batch control systems).
 Fisher was elected chairman of WBF in 1999.

 #17: Lynn Craig, Champion of ISA88